miso-lims/walkthroughs/3-0-libraries.md

 To change a single library:

 1. From _Tracking_, _Library_, select the library that needs to be changed.
-1. In the top right, you will see a box labelled _Barcode_.
-1. Hover over the down arrow and select _Update Barcode_.
+1. Clear the field labelled _Matrix Barcode_.
 1. Scan the barcode.
 1. Click _Save_.